Estimating interim payments

 John has to show his adjusted net income in box 4 as $30,000, because he can't offset his rental loss.

 |Annual repayment threshold||A||$19,084|

 |Enter the amount you expect to earn from salary or wages (excluding any casual agricultural or election-day work income).||B||$15,000|

 |Enter your estimated adjusted net income (including any casual agricultural or election day work income and the additional income types)||D||$30,000|

 |D minus C (this is your total liable income)||E||$25,916|

 Multiply E by 0.12 (12%).
 Is this less than $1,000?

-Rachel's 2015 interim payments are calculated from her 2014 income to be $2,500.
+Rachel's 2015 interim assessment based on her 2014 income is $2,500.
 However Rachel has used nearly all of her investment income to buy a house and estimates she will only earn $2,000 in interest.
 Rachel also estimates she will earn $50,000 income from her salary.

 |Annual repayment threshold||